stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 ### Alternative 4: Use `for?`

-This is the proposed solution from the rejected proposal [SE-0231](https://github.com/apple/swift-evolution/blob/main/proposals/0231-optional-iteration.md) and is only listed here for completeness.
+This is the proposed solution from the rejected proposal [SE-0231](https://github.com/apple/swift-evolution/blob/main/proposals/0231-optional-iteration.md) and is only listed here for completeness (cf. [the rejection](https://forums.swift.org/t/rejected-se-0231-optional-iteration/17805)).

 ## Acknowledgments